 Landlords are more willing to negotiate on lease renewals today because losing an existing tenant in today’s moving climate is problematic.
 More short-term and month-to-month arrangements are available now than at any time in recent memory.

 With all of those considerations in mind, it is still crucial to maintain a long-term perspective.
-Without concessions, the most that an average renter saves in the city is about $1,200 per year.
+The most that an average renter saves in the city is about $1,200 per year without concessions.
 Moving outside of NYC may be the cheaper option.

 How Much Is It to Rent Outside of NYC?